Trading card: Non-sports cards

 Non-sports trading cards feature subject material relating to anything other than sports, such as comics, movies, music and television.
 Supersisters was a set of 72 trading cards produced and distributed in the United States in 1979 by Supersisters, Inc, featuring famous women from politics, media and entertainment, culture, and other areas of achievement.
 The cards were designed in response to the trading cards popular among children in the US at the time which mostly featured men.

-The following list includes companies that, apart of producing sports cards, manufacture/have manufactured non-sports cards as well:
+The following list includes companies that, apart from producing sports cards, manufacture/have manufactured non-sports cards as well: